HUDDLE & FAQ

 If you or another staff person are worried about their symptoms, the first step should be to use the province’s self-assessment tool, and if necessary, follow up by calling 811 to discuss symptoms and next steps.

 If you are directed by 811 to self-isolate, please contact your direct supervisor immediately to determine next steps.
-Human Resources will work with you and your supervisor to make a plan and determine how CFY can support you during your time in isolation.
+You can also review the our Human Resources Guidelines document as a point of reference.
+The Human Resources department will work with you and your supervisor to make a plan and determine how CFY can support you during your time in isolation.

-If you are seeking support in navigating these options, please contact your direct supervisor, or connect with Lucas Geary, Senior Human Resources Specialist at email@example.com and 709-746-0684.
+If you are seeking support in navigating these options, please contact your direct supervisor, or connect with the Human Resources department at email@example.com.

 5. Have any thoughts been given to routine testing for front line workers?